 Adria Perez focuses her practice on representing both corporations and individuals in white collar criminal defense matters, government enforcement issues, as well as internal, criminal and SEC investigations.
 Her experience includes handling issues relating to the Foreign Corrupt Practices Act, False Claims Act (including government contracting, healthcare and tax matters), environmental crimes and Civil Investigative Demands.
 Ms. Perez assists clients in responding to inquiries from and government investigations conducted by the DOJ, SEC, OCC and Office of Inspector General from a variety of federal agencies.
 She also counsels clients on developing and strengthening compliance programs and policies.

 Ms. Perez was selected as one 2017's “Top Lawyers Under 40” by the Hispanic National Bar Association.
-In 2018 and the six years immediately preceding, Super Lawyers magazine recognized Ms. Perez as a Georgia “Rising Star” in the area of White Collar Criminal Defense.
+In 2019 and the seven years immediately preceding, Super Lawyers magazine recognized Ms. Perez as a Georgia “Rising Star” in the area of White Collar Criminal Defense.
 She was named one of Georgia Trend’s “40 Under 40” for 2017.
 Ms. Perez was selected as an “On the Rise” honoree in 2016 by the Daily Report.
 In 2013 and 2014, she was listed as a Georgia Trend “Legal Elite” in the area of Criminal Law.
 Ms. Perez was recognized as a 2011 “40 Under 40” Rising Leader by the Atlanta Business Chronicle.

 Ms. Perez is fluent in Spanish.
 Para ver esta biografía en español, presione aquí.